The point insertion technique and open $r$-spin theories I: moduli and orientation: Review of graded -spin surfaces, their moduli and bundles

 We refer to elements of $T^B$ as \textit{boundary tails} and elements of $T^I \setminus H^{CB}$ as \textit{internal tails}, and we set $T := T^I \sqcup T^B.$ We denote by $E^B$ and $E^I$ the sets of size-$2$ orbits of $\sigma_1^B$ and $\sigma_1^I$, and we refer to them as \textit{boundary edges} and \textit{internal edges}.

-We say a boundary edge $e\in E^B$ is \textit{separating} if the connected component containing $e$ separates into two after removing $e$.
-We say an internal edge $e\in E^B$ is \textit{separating} if the connected component containing $e$ separates into two after removing $e$, and at least one of the two new components contains neither open vertices nor contracted boundary tails.
+We say a boundary edge $e\in E^B$ is \textit{separating} if the connected component containing $e$ separates into two after removing $e$; we denote by $E^B_{sp}$ the set of all separating boundary edges, and refer to all the edges in $E^B_{nsp}:=E^B\setminus E^B_{sp}$ as \textit{non-separating boundary edges}.
+We say an internal edge $e\in E^B$ is \textit{separating} if the connected component containing $e$ separates into two after removing $e$, and at least one of the two new components contains neither open vertices nor contracted boundary tails; we denote by $E^I_{sp}$ the set of all separating internal edges, and refer to all the edges in $E^I_{nsp}:=E^I\setminus E^I_{sp}$ as \textit{non-separating internal edges}.

 For each vertex $v$, we set $k(v) := |(\sigma_0^B)^{-1}(v)|$ and $l(v):= |(\sigma_0^I)^{-1}(v)|.$ For an open vertex $v \in V^O$, we set the genus of $v$ to be

 we say an open vertex $v \in V^O$ is \textit{stable} if $k(v) + 2l(v) > 2-2g(v)$.
 For a closed vertex $v \in V^C$, we set the genus of $v$ to be